Swirrl/grafter-docs/_tutorials/index.md

 - There will therefore be a little step: [filter and export](941_filter_import.html)

 - And, finally, it's not really in the process but we are going to [wrap every steps in a Leiningen project](951_command_line.html) to be able to graft documents from the command line!
+It's a good way to review everything we will have done before.

 ![process](/assets/index_1.png)